MaximEdogawa/seedener/README.md

 To build a Seedener, you will need:

-* Raspberry Pi Zero (preferably version 1.3 with no WiFi/Bluetooth capability, but any Raspberry Pi 2/3/4, Zero or Compute 4 model will work, Raspberry Pi 1 devices will require a hardware modification to the Waveshare LCD Hat, as per the [instructions here](./docs/legacy_hardware.md))
+* Raspberry Pi Zero (preferably version 1.3 with no WiFi/Bluetooth capability, but any Raspberry Pi 2/3/4, Zero or Compute 4 model will work.
 * Waveshare 1.3" 240x240 pxl LCD (correct pixel count is important, more info at https://www.waveshare.com/wiki/1.3inch_LCD_HAT)
 * Pi Zero-compatible camera (tested to work with the Aokin / AuviPal 5MP 1080p with OV5647 Sensor)